RobotLocomotion/drake/doc/_pages/apt.md

 # APT Packages

-Drake publishes pre-compiled binaries as APT packages (``*.deb``) for the Ubuntu 20.04 (Focal) operating system.
-Refer to [Supported Configurations](/installation.html#supported-configurations) for additional compatibility details.
+Drake publishes pre-compiled binaries as APT packages (``*.deb``) for the Ubuntu 20.04 (Focal) and Ubuntu 22.04 (Jammy) operating systems.
+(At the moment, the Ubuntu 22.04 packages are only provided for nightly builds, not stable releases.)
+Refer to
+[Supported Configurations](/installation.html#supported-configurations)
+for additional compatibility details.